Academic support for awardees

 Finding a tutor

 Two or more Australia Awards scholars seeking assistance for the same subject may elect to share a tutor.
-Each student must complete a form, and each form should state the names of all group members.
+All students should be copied in to the request.

 Quantitative skills and data analysis training

 The University's Statistical Consulting Centre (SCC) offers up to 10 hours of free statistical advice to eligible MPhil, PhD or MD students.